Ritual Productions: Biography

 Drone rock band Bong have too released numerous albums with Ritual Productions: We Are, We Were and We Will Have Been, Beyond Ancient Space, Mana-Yood Shushai, Stoner Rock, Thought and Existence and a re-issue of the band’s rare debut S/T, which came with a previously unreleased bonus track.

-During 2013, Ritual released Superunnatural by new psychedelic rock group 11PARANOIAS, followed by Spectralbeastiaries in 2014 and Stealing Fire From Heaven in 2015.
+During 2013, Ritual released Superunnatural by the new psychedelic rock group 11PARANOIAS, followed by Spectralbeastiaries in 2014 and Stealing Fire From Heaven in 2015.
 The band released their latest full-length, Reliquary For A Dreamed Of World in October 2016.
 The LP and CD formats for Reliquary For A Dreamed Of World came with a ‘Multi-Dimensional Paranoid Vision Key’ – based on the RGB colour model, a set of three coloured filters reveals different layers to the album artwork.
 2019 saw the band release a new album, 'Asterismal', with artwork courtesy of contemporary British artist Toby Ziegler.

 2015 saw heavy rock improv duo GHOLD release ‘Of Ruin’ – their debut on Ritual Productions.
 A second full-length for Ritual Productions, PYR, was released in 2016 and included an expanded line-up with the addition of multi-instrumentalist Oliver Martin.

 2016 further saw three new bands, and their subsequent releases, added to the Ritual Productions roster.
 The Poisoned Glass from Seattle/Atlanta, consisting of Edgy59 and G. Stuart Dahlquist, released their debut album 10 SWORDS; Horse Latitudes from Helsinki released Primal Gnosis – their first on the Ritual Productions label - and NYC's Thralldom released their first music in over a decade, titled Time Will Bend Into Horror, the latter being only available on digital formats.

-New band, Ancient Lights, signed to Ritual Productions in summer 2017.
+The New band, Ancient Lights, signed with Ritual Productions in summer 2017.
 The band is composed of Adam Richardson (11PARANOIAS, Ramesses), Ben Carr (INTRCPTR, 5ive) and Tim Bertilsson (Switchblade).
 The band met in the early 2000s whilst playing shows together, eventually recording their debut album in North London during 2017.

 In 2018, Ritual Productions announced the signing of Drug Cult, a four-piece occultist doom collective hailing from Mullumbimby, Australia.
 The band's debut rite was released in June 2018.

 2019 saw the label re-release Brazilian band Basalt's debut album, 'O Coração Negro da Terra' on digital formats.
 The album has been exclusively remastered by labelmate Adam Richardson (11PARANOIAS, Ancient Lights, Ramesses).

 Ritual Productions further released the album by Italian psychedelic black/doom metal trio,'Salbrox' in May 2019.

 In collaboration with Diagonal Records, Ritual Productions released electronic noise artist Viviankrist's 2019 LP 'Cross Modulation'.

 2020 saw Ritual Productions release Basalt's new album, 'Silêncio Como Respiração', their first full-length for the label.
 The year further included the release of Viviankrist's 'Cross Modulation - Bootleg Remixes' and a cassette tape boxset comprising four Viviankrist albums; 'Live in Studio 2018', 'Pop Incentive', 'Heavy Sleep' and 'Alabaster White'.

 To date, 5 Ritual Productions artists have appeared at the Roadburn Festival in Tilburg, Netherlands.